MSK0306/Python-for-Kids/README.md

 ## Lecture 6

-Various functions to draw certain shape using turtle module have been created.
+Various functions to draw certain shapes using turtle module have been created.
 We switched to using PyCharm IDE.

+## Lecture 7

+We have written a complete program to draw triangle, square, or a pentagon with a given side length.